-My friend Harry is a driver for both and let me interview him the other day.
+My friend Harry is a driver with both and let me interview him the other day.
 Enjoy!

 Just to start off, can you share what exactly your side hustle is?
-Who do you drive for?
+Who do you drive with?

-I’m a part time rideshare driver for Uber and Lyft.
+I’m a rideshare driver with Uber and Lyft.

 Why did you decide to do this as a side hustle idea?

-I’ve always been good at making money but I love jobs that align with a hobby or a passion since that way it hardly feels like work.
+I’ve always been good at making money but I love gigs that align with a hobby or a passion.
 Since I like to drive and love to meet new people, I figured this would be the perfect side hustle.

-I also love the flexibility aspect since you can drive 80 hours a week if you’d like or you can take an entire month off from driving like I did over the summer when I got married.
-There aren’t many decent paying jobs that will allow you to do this.
+I also love the flexibility aspect since you can make your own schedule or you can take an entire month off from driving like I did over the summer when I got married.
+There aren’t many decent paying gigs that will allow you to do this.

-How long have you been driving for side income?
+How long have you been driving for side money?
 How many hours do you estimate you drive each week/month?

-I started off driving for Lyft about 8 months ago and I signed up for Uber about a month later since they were offering a $500 sign-up bonus after doing just one ride!
+I started off driving for Lyft and I signed up to drive with Uber about a month later.

 How are you paid?
 Do passengers give you money or is it all electronic?

-Everything is handled by the app and you are paid via direct deposit weekly.
+Everything is handled through the app and you are paid via direct deposit weekly.
 Some customers will tip in cash but for the most part, the entire transaction is cashless.

 How much does it cost to be a driver?
 How much do you think you spend to be a driver, and what are some of the costs?

-The start-up costs are pretty minimal if you already own a car and a smartphone.
-Lyft requires all cars to be 4 doors and 2000 or newer while Uber requires all cars to be 4 doors and 2005 or newer.
+The start-up costs might be minimal if you already own a car and a smartphone, but requirements vary by city.
+Lyft requires all cars to be 4 doors and 2000 or newer while Uber requires all cars to be 4 doors and 15 years old or newer.

 As a driver, you have to pay for pretty much everything including gas and maintenance on your car but typically I don’t use more than a few dollars worth of gas per hour.
-The big ‘hidden cost’ is probably the depreciation of your car but you do get to deduct 56.5 cents/mile on your taxes as a driver.
+The big ‘hidden cost’ is probably the depreciation of your car.

 What do you like and hate about this side hustle idea?

-The only thing I really don’t like about being a driver is that you are sometimes at the mercy of Uber and Lyft when it comes to rate cuts.
-Both companies have cut rates over the past few months so I don’t get paid quite as much as I used to but there is still plenty of opportunity available if you know what you’re doing.
+The only thing I really don’t like about being a driver is that you are sometimes rates change over the past few months so I don’t get paid quite as much as I used to but there is still plenty of opportunity available.

 Do you have any interesting or fun stories to share?

 Yes definitely!
-One of the coolest things that has ever happened to me was when I picked up a former Los Angeles Laker basketball player.
-I am a huge Lakers fan so we were obviously talking about that a lot and when he got out, he left me two tickets to the next night’s game.
+One of the coolest things that has ever happened to me was when I picked up a former professional basketball player.
+I am a huge basketball fan so we were obviously talking about that a lot and when he got out, he left me two tickets to the next night’s game.
 I was totally shocked and to this day, it is definitely the best ‘tip’ I’ve ever received!

-Harry Campbell is a full time engineer and part-time rideshare driver.
-He also runs a blog and podcast for drivers at TheRideshareGuy.com where he teaches drivers how to make more money by working smarter, not harder.
+Harry Campbell is a full time engineer and rideshare driver.
+He also runs a blog and podcast for drivers at TheRideshareGuy.com

-Are you interested in learning how to become an Uber driver?
+Are you interested in learning how to become an Uber driver-partner?